hendrikcech/rft/assignment1/draft-rft.md

 ### Detecting Packet Loss
 Each data packet that a server sends is assigned to an instance of a congestion window ("CWND").
 A congestion window has a certain size that is measured in "number of packets".
 In addition, the server keeps track of the number of free CWND slots; this number is decreased by one for each data packet that is sent to the client.

 The server announces the size of the current congestion window in the *CWND size* field of the packet header.
-Additionally, it announces the number of packets that can follow in the same congestion window, before a new congestion window needs to be used, in the *free CWND slots* field of the packet header.
+Additionally, it announces the number of packets that can follow in the same congestion window, before a new congestion window needs to be used, in the *free CWND slots* field of the data packet.
 A server MUST fill a congestion window, before opening a new one, i.e., a packet with zero *free CWND slots* MUST be send by the server.

 A new congestion window is only opened if the server received a data request packet from the client since the start of the current congestion window.
 In other words, a server MUST receive a data request, before a new congestion window can be opened.

 The client can infer whether some data packets were lost by monitoring the *CWND size* and *free CWND slots* fields in a data packet.
 The number of received packets for the current congestion window will eventually equal the announced congestion window size if no packets were lost.
 Otherwise, a gap in the *free CWND slots* sequence will have opened.
 To account for out-of-order packets, the client SHOULD wait a reasonable amount of time before deciding that packet loss has opened a gap in that sequence.
 The length of this time period MAY be a multiple of the average time measured between receiving two data packets.

-If packet loss has been detected, the client MUST set the *packet loss bit* of the next data request to 1 and MUST re-request the missing data in a new data request, unless it decides to terminate the connection without receiving the full data.
+If packet loss has been detected, the client MUST set the *MsgType* of the next data request to *0x03* (as described in (#Header)) and MUST re-request the missing data in a new data request, unless it decides to terminate the connection without receiving the full data.

 ### Handling Packet Loss
-If the server receives a data request with the *packet loss bit* set to *0*, it SHOULD increase the size of the next congestion window.
-If the server receives a data request with the *packet loss bit* set to *1*, it SHOULD decrease the size of the next congestion window.
+If the server receives a data request with the *MsgType* set to *0x02* (indicating no packet loss occured), it SHOULD increase the size of the next congestion window.
+If the server receives a data request with the *MsgType* set to *0x03*, it SHOULD decrease the size of the next congestion window.

 If the server does not receive a new data request after completely filling up a congestion window, it MAY close the connection after waiting a reasonable amount of time.